-Due to the challenges of moving to online learning, fail grades are not being recorded for this session.
+Due to the continued impacts of COVID, fail will not be used for some terms/sessions.
 More information can be found on the Grading System page.

 Assessments are designed to engage you in the learning process.
 They also measure your achievement, learning and prove that your work satisfies the necessary measures of quality.

 It's important that you understand the way you are assessed as it can shape your learning experience and strongly influence what and how you learn.
 The type of assessment – whether it’s completing a quiz, writing an essay or a report, or engaging in a simulation or role play – will influence your focus and, as result, what you learn.

 The Assessment Policy outlines the diverse forms of assessment used throughout the University as well as how assessment serves a variety of purposes.
 This can vary across the academic disciplines so make sure you understand the key terms listed below.

 Key assessment and exam language

 - Time-limited exam with a fixed start time: The exam starts at the same time for everyone but there may be a multiple time windows of this type of exam during the assessment period.
 If there is, students can pick the date and time that is more appropriate for them.
 The exam paper is different in each offering.
 Students can only sit the exam in one of the offerings.

 - Time-limited exam within a six hour window: The exam is available for students to complete within a 6 hour window, you can choose when you want to start your exam, you just need to make sure you complete it before the end of the 6 hour window. the exam is available to be sat in a wider time period (window), which allows students to complete the exam at the time that is most appropriate for them.

 - Examination paper: An original document prepared by academic staff.